Brian Oge O'Rourke

 O'Rourke was the last Irish king to be defeated in the war, roughly a month after the others had surrendered.
 He never surrendered, but was ousted by his brother Teigue, who had defected to the English during the war and with their support invaded his kingdom in March 1603.

-He fled to Galway where he died of fever in January 1604.
+He fled to Galway where he died of fever on 28 January 1604.

 In accordance with his wishes, O'Rourke was buried in the cloister of the Ross Errilly Friary.
 He was succeeded by his brother, Teigue.

+Brian Oge O'Rourke was a founding member of the Irish confederacy.